Automattic/eslint-plugin-wpcalypso/docs/rules/redux-no-bound-selectors.md

-# Disallow function binding and instantiation within closure of Redux state
+# Disallow function binding and instantiation within `mapStateToProps`

-Disallows the anti-pattern of passing functions from `react-redux#connect`'s `mapStateToProps`'s body to components.
+Disallows the anti-pattern of creating functions within the function that gets passed as the first argument to `react-redux#connect`, _aka_ within `mapStateToProps`.
 See [`wp-calypso#14024`](https://github.com/Automattic/wp-calypso/issues/14024) for details.

 ## Rule details

-Any function instantiation or binding that happens within the scope of a function argument named `state` will be caught.
+Any function, whether anonymous or referred to using a variable, that is passed as `connect`'s first argument cannot contain any sort of function creation within its body.
+This includes explicit function creation and implicit creation using `Function#bind` and `lodash#bind`.

+### Forbidden

 ```js
 connect( ( state ) => ( {